Allenuzoma/LOAD-BALANCING-WITH-APACHE/README.md

           # unmount
           sudo umount /var/log/httpd

-          # Optionally check the processes using the file with the lsof command
-          sudo lsof +D /var/log/httpd

           # stop the services using the directory if it is busy
           sudo systemctl stop httpd

+          # Optionally check the processes using the file with the lsof command,
+          sudo yum install -y lsof
+          sudo lsof +D /var/log/httpd

           # verify id /var/log/httpd is unmounted from nfs server
           df -h